-Auckland Council requires people who work in hospitality businesses including cafes, restaurants and takeaways to be trained in food handling and hygiene.
+District Councils including Auckland Council require people who work in hospitality businesses including cafes, restaurants and takeaways to be trained in food handling and hygiene.
 The NZQA Unit standard 20666 Demonstrate basic knowledge of contamination hazards and control methods used in a food business provides the basic knowledge for anyone working with food in a commercial kitchen.

 You will learn how to:

 - Recognise those high-risk foods that are often responsible for food-borne illnesses.

 - Learn about the diseases and illnesses that can result from food poisoning.

 - Practice safe food skills including personal hygiene in your workplace.

 - Manage and identify hazards and poor food safety.

 - Understand correct cleaning procedures to minimise these risks.

 - Find out more about why food safety is so important to our communities.

 - Food Act 2014